tony-aw/subsets/README.md

-## Properties
+## Goal & Properties

+The Goal of the ‘subsets’ package is NOT to replace the square-brackets operators (`[`, `[[`, `[<-`, and `[[<-`), but to provide **alternative** sub-setting methods and functions, to be used in situations where the square-brackets operators are inconvenient.

-The subsets package provides easier subsetting functions with the following properties:
+These are (hopefully) easier sub-setting methods and functions with the following properties:

 - *Programmatically friendly*:

-  - Non-standard evaluation is highly controversial (and for good reasons!), and therefore completely absent in this R package;
+  - Non-standard evaluation is highly controversial (and for good reasons), and therefore completely absent in this R package.

-  - Name-based instead of position-based arguments;
+  - Name-based arguments instead of position-based arguments.

-  - Missing arguments can be filled with `NULL`, instead of using dark magic like `base::quote(expr = )`.
+  - Missing arguments can be filled with ‘NULL’, instead of using dark magic like ‘base::quote(expr = )’.

   - Functions are pipe-friendly.

 - *Beginner friendly*:

-  - No (silent) vector recycling;
+  - No (silent) vector recycling.

   - Extracting and removing subsets uses the same syntax.

+  - All functions return a copy of the object, unless stated otherwise.

 - *Class consistent*:

-  - sub-setting of multi-dimensional objects by specifying dimensions (i.e. rows, columns, …) use `drop = FALSE`.
+  - sub-setting of multi-dimensional objects by specifying dimensions (i.e. rows, columns, …) use ‘drop = FALSE’.
 So matrix in, matrix out.

   - The functions deliver the same results for data.frames, data.tables,